Assistant Professor of Law

-Before joining Mercer, Professor Buck was a visiting assistant professor at Seton Hall University School of Law in Newark, New Jersey, where he taught bioethics, mental health law, and healthcare fraud and abuse.
-He also serves as a visiting professor at Hamline University School of Law in St. Paul, Minnesota, where he teaches healthcare fraud and abuse.
-He formerly practiced law at Sidley Austin LLP in Chicago.
+Before joining Mercer, Professor Buck was a visiting assistant professor at Seton Hall University School of Law in Newark, New Jersey, where he taught bioethics, mental health law, and health care fraud and abuse.
+He has also served as a visiting professor at Hamline University School of Law in St. Paul, Minnesota, where he taught health care fraud and abuse.
+He formerly practiced complex commercial litigation at Sidley Austin LLP in Chicago.

-Professor Buck teaches health law, torts, and other upper-level health law electives at Mercer.
+Professor Buck teaches torts, Mercer's health law survey courses, and other upper-level health law electives.